patching...

 Jenna Privette hasn't garnered the same media coverage as Jack Jablonski, but the Lakeville native also suffered a serious spinal injury playing high school hockey.
 Now there's a movement to support her recovery by wearing blue on Jan.
 11.

-A movement to show support for an injured Lakeville girl who suffered a serious spinal injury during a hockey game is gaining steam.
+A movement to show support for an injured is gaining steam.

 People are encouraged to wear blue today, Jan.
 11, to support Jenna Privette, a senior at St. Croix Lutheran High School in West St. Paul, and Lakeville native, who was injured in a hockey game on Jan.
 7.